peterojo/backend-readiness-checklist/README.md

 # Backend Readiness Checklist

-A collection of practical, battle-tested checklists for backend engineering teams.
+A collection of practical, battle-tested checklists to ensure backend services are production-ready, reliable, and easy to operate.

 This repository includes:
 - API Readiness Checklist